Farnham: The Maltings

-Gerald Flood, stage, TV and film actor, lived in Farnham for most of his life; Peter Lupino, a well-known West End actor of the 1930s and 40s, and member of the famous theatrical family, also lived for many years in Farnham, in Red Lion Lane and was a well-known local character in his retirement.
-Actor Bill Maynard, the Carry On and Heartbeat actor, was born in the town.
-The actor Bill Wallis lived in the town and learned his trade on the stage of the Castle Theatre.
-Opera singer Sir Peter Pears (1910–1986) was born in Farnham and Jessie Matthews, OBE (1907–1981), the actress, dancer, and singer of the 1930s to 1960s, lived in Farnham.

 The New Ashgate Gallery

 The New Ashgate Gallery is a non-profit, educational charity based in Farnham.
 It specialises in contemporary art and craft, organising a programme of exhibitions and projects with artists and makers.
 Established in 1959, the gallery is the longest running craft space in South of England and was the first provincial gallery to showcase both local and international artists.
 Architect Paul Archer designed a quarter-million pound redevelopment for the Gallery that was finished in 2004.
 The gallery organises established platforms to present new work through exhibitions projects such as the Surrey Artist of the Year competition, organised with the Surrey Open Studios, the Hothouse, an early career maker support programme with the Crafts Council, and the annual, open call Rising Stars touring exhibition that provides information, guidance, networking and exhibition opportunities to emerging and graduating artists from the UK and internationally.

 Peter Pan

 It was in Farnham, whilst living at Black Lake Cottage, a remote woodland retreat near Tilford, that J. M. Barrie was inspired to write Peter Pan.